-Some people may dislike the way a shelter is operated, and publicly/chronically seek to disparage it often using false accusations and a slanted portrayal of the actual facts.
-So sad, because this hurts the animals, as potential donators, volunteers, and good adopters might go elsewhere.
+Unfortunately, some people dislike the way a shelter is operated, and publicly/chronically/spitefully/hatefully seek to disparage it often using false accusations and a slanted portrayal of the actual facts, which is sad, because this hurts the shelter animals, as potential donators, volunteers, and good adopters might go elsewhere.

 There are lots of things you can do to help the MCAS pets: Donate, Help the animals in the Kennels and the cattery, Be a MCAS Foster Home

-Advise your friends to get ID tags/microchips with current contact info for their pets! - and keep the info current.
+- Advise your friends to get ID tags/microchips with current contact info for their pets! - and keep the contact info current.

 - Contact the local animal shelters if you have lost or found an animal (and if you've lost one - check regularly even months after pet is lost the animal can show up in a shelter)

 - Feeling proactive?
 Check local media sites for posting of lost pets and then check the Lost/Found sites of local shelters.
 It feels great to find a match for an owner who didn't think to look in the local shelters for their lost pet!

 Interested in learning about volunteering and fostering at the shelter?
 Attend one of our volunteer orientations!
 The next volunteer orientation will be June 28th There's no need to register - simply show up at the appointed time.
 You'll learn about all the different jobs available and what is required.
 In the meantime, you can visit our Volunteer web page for more info. https://multcopets.org/events

 These are the positions we're trying to fill: